launchpadtt/sp_test/README.md

 This is how I ended up with clever and/or unpleasant looking XPaths like these:
 //strong[text() = 'chrisyeem_test']/../../../../div[@class='comment-body']/div[@class='comment-text']
 //div[@id='favoriters']/following-sibling::div[1]/div[@class='grid-view']/div/div

+Also was there a slight redesign of the product page while I was working on the testcases?
+The ratings feature disappeared while I was working on the testcases.

 ----------------------------------------------------------------------------------
 FLAWS AND FUTURE CHANGES